 3.6 WINDOW SIGNS

-Window signs, including permanent and temporary decals and static vinyl clings, may cover no more than 35% of the entire window surface of the building frontage, allowing for businesses to communicate with the public but maintain clear views into businesses for safety as well as to encourage views of activity inside.
+Window signs, including permanent and temporary decals, static vinyl clings, and digital or electronic signs, may cover no more than 35% of the entire window surface of the building frontage, allowing for businesses to communicate with the public but maintain clear views into businesses for safety as well as to encourage views of activity inside.
 Such signs shall be calculated on the full extent of the graphic representation, regardless of its opacity.